 One means of quantifying natural resources is to use the concepts of Natural Capital and Ecosystem Services.
 Analogous to financial accounting, Natural Capital is the stock of environmental assets – land, air, water, species, habitats and ecosystems – that generates a flow of benefits, or ‘dividends’, to human beings in the form of Ecosystem Services – such as food, fuel, soil production, pollination, nutrient cycling and climate regulation.
 On one hand, some stocks and flows are simple quantities, such as the amount of forest present in an area of interest and the annual primary productivity associated with this forest.
 On the other hand, some flows can consist of complex processes, such as the coastal protection afforded by mangroves against floods and hurricanes, or water and nutrient cycling.

 It is now widely acknowledged that we are currently experiencing unprecedented rates of global environmental change.
-Those changes are threatening the Earth’s NC and its ability to provide goods and services today and into the future.
-Hence, maintaining the health and integrity of NC is central to safeguard future human well-being.
-However, NC cannot be managed or protected efficiently unless we know what stocks and flows are available, where they are distributed and how global environmental change is affecting them.
-Moreover, not only do we need a tool to accurately measure NC stocks and flows, but the assessment needs to be performed at the global scale.
+These changes are threatening the Earth’s Natural Capital and its ability to provide goods and services today and into the future.
+Hence, maintaining the health and integrity of Natural Capital is central to safeguard future human well-being.
+However, Natural Capital cannot be managed or protected efficiently unless we know what stocks and flows are available, where they are distributed and how global environmental change is affecting them.
+Moreover, not only do we need a tool to accurately measure Natural Capital stocks and flows, but the assessment ideally needs to be performed at the global scale.
 This means that measures have to be repeatable and comparable between different regions of the world, but also transparent, verifiable and ideally performed relatively cheaply.
-Remote sensing, or satellite-derived measures, is a crucial tool in meeting those requirements.
+Satellite-based remote sensing is a crucial tool in meeting those requirements.

-For further information on this project, contact Dr Nathalie Pettorelli
+For further information on this project, contact Dr Nathalie Pettorelli.